kfeder/naltrexone_reanalysis/supplement.md

 unmeasured factor with naltrexone and relapse respectively.
 We can explore the extent of this bias by simulating a hypothetical confounding variable under different sets of assumptions about the strengths of the confounder's respective association with naltrexone and relapse.
-The ratio the odds ratio observed in the Lee et al. study to the "true" odds ratio that would have been observed in an unconfounded study is a measure of the degree of bias.
+We then can estimate the "true" odds ratio for the association of naltrexone for relapse, had this unmeasured confounder been successfully controlled for.

 To conduct this analysis, we make the following simplifying assumptions: